Martha's Swiss Meringue Buttercream

-This sweet Swiss-meringue buttercream from "Martha Stewart's Cooking School" is perfect for frosting cakes.
+This sweet Swiss meringue buttercream from "Martha Stewart's Cooking School" is perfect for frosting our Orange Almond Cake or any dessert you please.

 - Yield: Makes about 6 cups